 The most common battery on the market today is the lithium-ion battery.
 Lithium batteries generally have good longevity (e.g. several thousand cycles) and can operate within a wide range of temperatures.

 There are a few types of lithium-ion batteries available.
-One example is the lithium-ion phosphate or LFP battery.
-LFP batteries require less oxygen than some other types of lithium battery, and are considered very safe for household use. sonnen’s home batteries are entirely LFP since its very beginning in 2010.
+One example is the lithium-ion phosphate or LFP battery. sonnen’s home batteries are entirely LFP since its very beginning in 2010.

 5 factors to consider when buying a home battery